kerbethecoder/netflix-react/README.md

-# netflix-react
+# Netflix Website using React
-Mock website of Netflix. // For educational purposes only.
+//Mock website of Netflix.
+// For educational purposes only.